ds-102/fa21/grading.md

 ### Grading criteria

 * Vitamins are weekly short assignments to check that you are keeping up with lectures.
-Vitamins should take fewer than 10 minutes to complete.
+Vitamins should take fewer than 15 minutes to complete.
 Your two lowest vitamin scores will be dropped.
 * Homework will be graded on completion and correctness.
 No assignment may be dropped, but we will have a slip day policy (see below).
 * Lab assignments will be graded on completion and correctness, but all test cases for autograded questions will be public.
 Your two lowest lab scores will be dropped.
 * A grading rubric and more details regarding the final project will be released later in the semester.

+## Exams

+There will be two midterms on October 5, 2021 and November 18, 2021.
+Midterms will be held from 7-9PM.
+You must take the midterm at the specified time: if you have a conflict, please contact course staff ASAP at data102@berkeley.edu.
+We will not accept any conflicts after the drop deadline (except for emergencies).

+The exams will be proctored, and will tentatively be held in person.
+Any remote exams will also be proctored, using a protocol similar to CS161.

 ## Slip Days